 - 1. Establishes AP&P timeline according to the publication of the class schedule and the college catalog. - 2.
-Sets meeting agendas and reviews them with the Vice President of Academic Affairs and the Academic Affairs Technician. - 3.
-Completes a Technical Review of all submitted materials for completeness and accuracy; facilitates process for the Technical Review Committee. - 4.
-Acts as liaison between Academic Senate and AP&P Committee; confers with Senate President on curriculum matters and academic policies and procedures. - 5.
+Sets meeting agendas and reviews them with the Vice President of Academic Affairs and the Curriculum Specialists. - 3.
+Completes a Technical Review of all submitted materials for completeness and accuracy; leads the Technical Review Workgroup.

+- 4. Acts as liaison between Academic Senate and AP&P Committee; confers with Senate President on curriculum matters and academic policies and procedures. - 5.
 Works with Academic Affairs Specialist and Academic Affairs Technician on all committee matters and curriculum concerns. - 6.
-Works with Academic Affairs Technician on maintaining curriculum material and catalog revisions. - 7.
-Researches issues of academic policy and/or procedure as needed (i.e. distance education, grading, prerequisites, Information Competency, Education Code, Title 5, Matriculation regulations, etc.) - 8.
-Creates, revises, and maintains AP&P material necessary for course and program development; updates and maintains the AP&P Standards & Practices Handbook. - 9.
-Chairs AP&P ad hoc committees as they arise; serves on other campus committees as needed regarding curriculum issues. - 10.
+Supports Curriculum Specialists in maintaining curriculum material and catalog revisions. - 7.
+Research issues of academic policy and/or procedure as needed (i.e. distance education, grading, prerequisites, Information Competency, Education Code, Title 5, Matriculation regulations, etc.) - Creates, revises, and maintains AP&P material necessary for course and program development; updates and maintains the AP&P Standards & Practices Handbook. - 9.
+Chairs AP&P ad hoc workgroups as they arise; serves on other campus committees as needed regarding curriculum issues. - 10.
 Attends state level conferences regarding curriculum issues; stays in contact with the Statewide Academic Senate's Curriculum Committee and the Chancellor's Office regarding curriculum regulations and practices. - 11.
 Holds workshops for faculty regarding course/program development and revisions, or meets with divisions and/or individual faculty members as necessary. - 12.
 Sits as a standing member of the Matriculation Committee and the ad hoc Assessment Committee. - 13.
 Consults with Institutional Research Technician on Course Validation Studies; consults with Assessment Coordinator on validation of assessment test cut scores. - 14.
 Maintains AVC Disciplines List - 15.
-Is a resource for the following people/offices: Program Review Distance Education Committee Outcomes Committees Deans Corporate and Community Services; Noncredit courses Cooperative Work Experience Education Accreditation Committee
+Is a resource for the following people/offices: